 |

-For blocks utilizing multiple fabric scraps, see BIRDS IN THE AIR, also OLD MAID'S RAMBLER.
-Other quilt designs with "Geometric" titles illustrated at this site include:
+For more blocks at this site utilizing a wide variety scraps, compare with BIRDS IN THE AIR, also OLD MAID'S RAMBLER.
+Other quilt designs with "Geometric" titles include:

 ARRANGEMENT OF SMALL PIECES